ThomG1/record_collectors_db/README.md

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Neucha](https://fonts.google.com/specimen/Neucha) was used for the primary headers and titles.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.

 ## User Stories

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, list all of your user stories for the project.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### New Site Users